sus20/CC_A2/consumer_job/README.md

   This response returns a 200 status code if the operation was successful, and a 4xx status code otherwise.

+## scalability and bottlenecks

+Consumer service is designed with scalability in mind, capable of horizontal scaling to accommodate changing demands by increasing no of pods in kubernetes.
+An increase in dataflow intensity or photo modifications in the Kafka cluster would require horizontal scaling by adding more nodes to handle the higher throughput which is done automatically by kubernetes.
+Stream-processing is preferred for real-time updates, providing lower latency compared to batch processing.
+Scaling on GKE involves dynamic resource allocation, leveraging Kubernetes' auto-scaling features for efficient utilization and cost-effectiveness.

 # Challenge(s) Faced During Implementation

 During the development of the consumer service and attempts to establish a connection with Kafka, I encountered an issue, when trying to connect without creating a consumer image or container.
 The initial attempt involved using the following properties in the kafka.dev.json config file: